clojurebridge-minneapolis/surviving-clojure/Functional Programming.md

 ## Example

-This example is taken from Chapter 6 of "On Lisp" by Paul Graham.
-It implements the game of twenty questions.
-The computer tries to guess what you are thinking about in less than 20 yes/no questions.
+This example is taken from Chapter 6 of ["On Lisp" by Paul Graham](http://www.paulgraham.com/onlisptext.html).

-We represent the game in the computer as a network of questions.
-The branch nodes contain a question and pointers to other nodes depending on the answer the user gives.
-The leaf nodes just contain the guess.
+> As an example, we will use about the simplest application possible: one of those programs that play twenty questions.
+Our network will be a binary tree.
+Each non-leaf node will contain a yes/no question, and depending on the answer to the question, the traversal will continue down the left or right subtree.
+Leaf nodes will contain return values.
+When the traversal reaches a leaf node, its value will be returned as the value of the traversal.
+A session with this program might look as in Figure 6.1.

 ```clojure